azuredevcollege/trainingdays/day4/challenges/06-breakout.md

 ## Plan your work

-As in the previous challanges we want to reflect our work for the breakout session on the project board.
+As in the previous challenges we want to reflect our work for the breakout session on the project board.
-We have already created a _Note_ on our project board, which says:
+We have already created a _note_ on our project board, which says:
 _Deploy the sample application_

-To describe the outstanding work for this breakout session, we create the following issue in the imported trainingdays repository, assign the label `azdc-breakout` and link it to the _Note_:
+To describe the outstanding work for this breakout session, we create the following issue in the imported trainingdays repository, assign the label `azdc-breakout` and link it to the _note_:

 ```text
 Deploy all SCM bounded contexts